-Beloved had a couple of very late-term miscarriages in about 1983, when we lived in an area that was being sprayed by the Forest Service with, in effect Agent Orange herbicide, the spray schedule of which was later shown to exactly correlate with steep increases in miscarriages among farm families and their livestock in our valley.
+Beloved had a couple of very late-term miscarriages in about 1983, when we lived in an area that had been sprayed by the Forest Service with 2,4,5-T herbicide, and later 2,4-D (an ingredient of the famous Agent Orange), the spray schedules of which was later shown to exactly correlate with steep increases in miscarriages and chromosomal damage among farm families and their livestock in our valley.

-There was, as was happening to others up and down the valley, a completely unexpected labor.
+There was, as had happened to others up and down the valley, a completely unexpected labor.

 We lived seventy miles from the nearest hospital, around many hairpin curves between steep mountain walls, and when we got there, Benjamin, who would have been a little too young to have been a viable preemie anyway, had already died.
 We took it hard -- but, the hospital being a small-town one in logging and commercial fishing country, had more relaxed rules about these things than the big-city hospitals do, and allowed us to take him home with us in the morning --

 I walked a very exhausted Beloved into the house, the one that we had built with our own hands, and put her to bed, and then brought in the little kidney-shaped plastic dish, with its green towel folded over the tiny, and very still, pink form.
 We uncovered Benjamin to his waist and sat weeping, as he lay between us on the comforter.

 He had all his fingers and toes, and his boy parts, and his eyes were closed.

 I covered him again and went out and buried him by the side of the front steps, near the little apple tree, and went to bed, as the sun rose and the mountain birds set up their nesting songs all round.